Previous Page Next Page

 No documentation required.

-Obtains an address for the adult of concern; or the oldest child of interest and the caregiver with whom the child resides:
+For the purpose of searching, requests an address for the oldest child of concern and the caregiver with whom the child resides (or the adult of concern for a school report).

 No documentation required.